MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-18-aws-rds-pg_dump-error-lock-table-access-share-mode.md

 ## Problem statement:

 In AWS RDS PostgreSQL (v 9.6 or lesser than 9.6), the rds_superuser can't read/write the on the tables which are owned by a different user.
-To perform read and write the table owner needs to grant the privileage to the rds_superuser's speratly.
+To perform read and write the table owner needs to grant the privilege to the rds_superuser's separately.
 This is fully right?

 A lot of people already aware of this, but how about pg_dump? thats what we are going to reproduce.

 ## Reproduce the issue:

-I have spin up an RDS PostgreSQL 9.6 to reproduce this issue.
+I have spun up an RDS PostgreSQL 9.6 to reproduce this issue.
 RDS Master user name: postgres
 Password: postgres